Expansionary Monetary Policy

 Innovative Tools That Conquered the Great Recession

-In response to a destructive run on money market funds on September 19, 2008, the Fed established the Asset-Backed Commercial Paper Money Market Mutual Fund Liquidity Facility.
-This program loaned $122.8 billion to banks then lend to money market funds.
-In October, the Fed created the Money Market Investor Funding Facility, which lent directly to the money markets themselves.
+On September 19, 2008, there was a destructive run on money market funds.
+On September 22, the Fed established the Asset-Backed Commercial Paper Money Market Mutual Fund Liquidity Facility.
+This program loaned $122.8 billion to banks to lend to money market funds.
+On October 21, the Fed created the Money Market Investor Funding Facility to lend directly to the money markets themselves.

-The good news is that the Fed reacted quickly and creatively to stave off financial collapse.
-The credit markets had frozen up, and without this decisive response, the day-to-day cash that businesses use to keep running would have gone dry.
-The bad news is that the public did not understand what the programs did, so became suspicious of the Fed's motives and power.
+The good news is that the Fed reacted quickly and creatively to stave off economic collapse.
+The credit markets had frozen up.
+Without the Fed's decisive response, the day-to-day cash that businesses use to keep running would have gone dry.
+The bad news is that the public did not understand what the programs did.
+They became suspicious of the Fed's motives and power.
 That led to a drive to have the Fed audited, which was partially fulfilled by the Dodd-Frank Wall Street Reform Act.

-The Fed also created a more powerful form of open market operations known as quantitative easing, where it added mortgage-backed securities to its purchases.
+The Fed also created a more powerful form of open market operations known as quantitative easing.
+With QE, the Fed added mortgage-backed securities to its purchases.
 In 2011, the Fed created Operation Twist.
 When its short-term notes came due, it sold them and used the proceeds to buy long-term Treasury notes.
 That lowered long-term interest rates, making mortgages more affordable.